vinayasm/vinayasm/README.md

 - Exploring AI/ML algorithms and data science techniques.
 - Developing projects related to SQL database management and automated recommendation systems.

-## 📫 Connect with Me
-- Feel free to reach out for collaboration or just to connect!